awsdocs/amazon-ec2-user-guide/doc_source/rebalance-recommendations.md

 It is not always possible for Amazon EC2 to send the rebalance recommendation signal before the two\-minute Spot Instance interruption notice\.
 Therefore, the rebalance recommendation signal can arrive along with the two\-minute interruption notice\.

+Rebalance recommendations are made available as a CloudWatch event and as an item in the [instance metadata](ec2-instance-metadata.md) on the Spot Instance\.
+Events are emitted on a best effort basis\.

 **Note**
 Rebalance recommendations are only supported for Spot Instances that are launched after November 5, 2020 00:00 UTC\.